Deaf rights movement

 Sign languages are an important part of Deaf culture.
 The American Sign Language (ASL) alphabet is shown here.

 The Deaf rights movement encompasses a series of social movements within the disability rights and cultural diversity movements that encourages deaf and hard of hearing to push society to adopt a position of equal respect for them.
-Acknowledging that those who were Deaf or hard of hearing had rights to obtain the same things as those hearing lead this movement.
-Establishing an educational system to teach those with Deafness was one of the first accomplishments of this movement.
+Acknowledging that those who were Deaf or hard of hearing had rights to obtain the same things as those hearing led this movement.
+Establishing an educational system to teach those with deafness was one of the first accomplishments of this movement.
 Sign language, as well as cochlear implants, has also had an extensive impact on the Deaf community.
-These have all been aspects that have paved the way for those with Deafness, which began with the Deaf Rights movement.
+These have all been aspects that have paved the way for those with deafness, which began with the Deaf rights movement.

 Deaf education

 Oralism

-Oralism focuses on teaching deaf students through oral communicative means rather than sign languages.
+Oralism focuses on teaching deaf students through oral communicative means rather than sign language.

 There is strong opposition within Deaf communities to the oralist method of teaching deaf children to speak and lip read with limited or no use of sign language in the classroom.
 The method is intended to make it easier for deaf children to integrate into hearing communities, but the benefits of learning in such an environment are disputed.
 The use of sign language is also central to Deaf identity and attempts to limit its use are viewed as an attack.